- A417, Portland Square, Drake Circus, Plymouth, Devon, PL4 8AA

 Vanessa Huml, PhD project:

-Vanessa is funded by Manchester Metropolitan University (where I used to work) and the Grayling Research Trust, but is based in Plymouth.
-She is examining genetic diversity of MHC loci in European grayling (Thymallus thymallus) in relation to bacterial and environmental parameters as well as in contrast to neutral variation, using next-generation sequencing approaches (Ion Torrent).
+Vanessa was funded by Manchester Metropolitan University (where I used to work) and the Grayling Research Trust, and is based in Plymouth.
+She examined genetic diversity of MHC loci in European grayling (Thymallus thymallus) in relation to bacterial and environmental parameters as well as in contrast to neutral variation, using next-generation sequencing approaches (Ion Torrent).
 Collaborating on the project are Dr Ed Harris and Dr Robin Sen (MMU), Dr Martin Taylor (UEA), Richard Cove (Natural Resources Wales).
 Dr Steven Weiss is an external advisor.
 Vanessa is now a post-doc in our group and continues to puublish her recent work.

 Vanessa Huml & Kirsty Lloyd: